-When Sir Ronald Fisher (in whose honour the F-test is named) dreamed up factorial designs, he pointed out that they enable the scientist to investigate the effects of several independent variables at much less expense than if a separate experiment had to be conducted to test each one.
-In addition, they allow one to ask systematically whether the effect of one independent variable depends on the value of another independent variable.
-If the effect of one independent variables.
+When Sir Ronald Fisher (in whose honour the F-test is named) dreamed up factorial designs, he pointed out that they enable the scientist to investigate the effects of several explanatory variables at much less expense than if a separate experiment had to be conducted to test each one.
+In addition, they allow one to ask systematically whether the effect of one explanatory variable depends on the value of another explanatory variable.
+If the effect of one explanatory variable depends on another, we will say there is an interaction between those variables.
 This kind of "it depends" conclusion is a lot easier to see when both factors are systematically varied in the same study.
 Otherwise, one might easily think that the results two studies carried out under somewhat different conditions were inconsistent with one another.
 We talk about an A "by" B or $A \times B$ interaction.
 Again, an interaction means "it depends."